ansys/pyansys-dev-guide/doc/source/documentation_style/index.rst

   :ref:`docstrings`.
 * Full gallery of examples.
 See `PyMAPDL Examples
   <https://mapdldocs.pyansys.com/examples/index.html>`_
-* User guide for the library.
+* Developer's guide for the library.
 * Link to this developer's guide.

 .. toctree::